-FDA pregnancy category C. It is not known whether auranofin is harmful to an unborn baby.
-Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether Ridaura will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Take this medicine with a full glass of water.

 It may take up to 6 months of using this medicine before your symptoms improve.
-For best results, keep using the medication as directed.
-Talk with your doctor if your symptoms do not improve after 3 or 4 months of treatment.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve after 3 or 4 months of treatment.

-Store auranofin at room temperature away from moisture, heat, and light.
+Store Ridaura at room temperature away from moisture, heat, and light.